 Leaders and volunteers with spouses, parents, children, or grandchildren in military service may also wear the service flag pin.
 Girls and parents who have direct family members who are veterans may wear the veteran flag pin on their uniform.

 Because many military families move frequently, it can be difficult for them to join a traditional troop (although they are more than welcome to.)
 All girls of military families that are operating as individuals are invited to join a special worldwide troop just for them.
 Our Patriot troop #911 has no official leader and each parent or guardian acts as the leader for their own daughter.
-The girls can stay in touch with one another through our Patriot Forum set up specifically for military families where they can post pictures of their projects and correspond with other girls in the Patriot program to get ideas for future activities.
-When they move to a new area, they can quickly find out if there are any other Patriots around that they can get together with.
-This forum will also have informational postings and resources specific to military families.
+When they move to a new area, they can find out if there are any other Patriots around that they can get together with by simply posting on our Facebook Forum.

 If a Patriot wishes to join a traditional troop, she is encouraged to do so.
 She will wear her regular troop numerals along with the Patriot ribbon and pin in addition to her regular uniform.

-After several requests to earn badges were received from brothers of our members, we decided to open a second program for those who were not allowed to join Frontier Girls.
-Quest Clubs takes all the badges and awards from Frontier Girls and makes them available as an educational incentive program that is open to everyone.
+After several requests to earn badges were received from brothers of our members, we decided to open a second program for those who could not join Frontier Girls.
+Quest Clubs uses all the badges and awards from Frontier Girls and allows groups to create their own scouting style club.
+Quest Clubs can be all boys, all girls, or co-ed.
 There are no membership requirements, no promise to recite, no mandatory uniforms, and no mandatory requirements or policies.
 You may use Quest to design a scouting style program that suits your own needs and beliefs.
-While Quest does not require a uniform, we do offer vests in 20 different colors so that you can design a uniform of your choice.
+While Quest does not require a uniform, we do offer vests in 17 different colors so that you can design a uniform of your choice.
 Many of our Frontier Girls troops now partner with a Quest Club and meet as a co-ed group.

 For some families, Frontier Girls may not be a perfect fit.
 If you do not agree with our promise and creed, or are looking for a co-ed option, Quest Clubs might be the perfect answer for you.